escottalexander/stablecoin-challenge/README.md

 To maintain the $1 peg, we also need mechanisms to create *buy pressure* for MyUSD.
 What if we could create an incentive for the market to buy MyUSD instead of just selling it?
 This is where a **Savings Rate** comes in, managed by the `MyUSDStaking.sol` contract.

 Users can stake their MyUSD into `MyUSDStaking.sol` to earn yield.
-This yield (the savings rate) makes holding MyUSD attractive and provides a new incentive besides leveraged exposure to ETH to use MyUSD.
+This yield (the savings rate) makes holding MyUSD attractive and provides a new incentive *besides leveraged exposure to ETH* for using MyUSD.

 <details markdown='1'>
 <summary>Where does the yield come from?</summary>
-No MyUSD can exist that is not paying for the borrow rate so as long as the savings rate is less than or equal to the borrow rate this is sustainable.
+No MyUSD can exist that is not paying for the borrow rate so <b>as long as the savings rate is less than or equal to the borrow rate this is sustainable</b>.
 Maybe you are thinking, "What about all the DEX liquidity?".
-Even this DEX liquidity is just a large borrower who deposited ETH collateral and has a lot of MyUSD borrowed and supplied to the DEX.
+Even this DEX liquidity is just a large borrower who deposited ETH collateral and has a lot of MyUSD borrowed and then supplied it all to the DEX.
 Take a look at the <code>packages/hardhat/deploy/00_deploy_contract.ts</code> deploy file to see where the DEX is supplied with liquidity.
 Technically all of the MyUSD that is accrued from the borrow rate that is not being allocated to stakers should exist <i>somewhere</i> in the system but we decided against adding that to an already complex system.
 As a result, if everyone (including the DEX liquidity provider) decided to attempt repaying all their debt, they would not be able to do so.
 </details>

+---

 Now that we understand where the yield comes from, we need to ensure our system can always pay it.
 Return to your `setBorrowRate` function in `MyUSDEngine.sol` and add a check to ensure the new rate is greater than or equal to the savings rate.
 This ensures the system can always pay stakers their yield.
 If the new rate is too low, revert with `Engine__InvalidBorrowRate()`.